weemen/RacingDash/README.md

 1. Click on DashTemplates
 2. Click on JavascriptExtensions
 3. Open the leon.js and here you can update the button and color mapping
-4. <More explaination needed here >
+4. ...More explaination needed here